 I'm about to reach the end of my fifth year, but my research was delayed due to COVID-19.
 Can my appointment be extended?

-Postdocs who will reach the end of their 5th year of training before September 1 may be extended for up to 6 additional months without a formal request to the Vice Provost.
-This extension must be initiated by the faculty sponsor and depends on adequate funding and, where appropriate, a commitment to support a transition to an H visa (note that this transition currently requires up to 8 months).
+Postdocs who will reach the end of their fifth year of training before September 1 may be extended for up to six additional months without a formal request to the Vice Provost.
+This extension must be initiated by the faculty sponsor and depends on adequate funding and, where appropriate, a commitment to support a transition to an H visa.
 The September 1 date may be revised based on further delays to research continuity.

 I was supposed to become research staff, but then the hiring freeze took effect.
 What can be done?